Towards a theory of dissipative Dark Matter I: the Born limit: Dissipative SIDM models

 \item On galaxy scales ($v_{i}\sim 100$ km/s), the interplay between the DM and baryons becomes non-negligible, rendering the constraints more subject to model dependencies.
-In Milky Way-like galaxies, very large cross-sections per unit of mass can lead to the evaporation of subhalos through frequent scatterings with host-halos DM particles.
+In Milky Way-like galaxies, very large cross sections per unit of mass can lead to the evaporation of subhalos through frequent scatterings with host-halos DM particles.
 Such effects are expected to occur once $\sigma/m_{\chi} \gtrsim 5-10$ cm$^{2}$/g \cite{2001.08754,1904.10539,2108.03243}.
-For low surface brightness (LSB) galaxies, which are DM dominated, SIDM can account for the diversity in rotation curve shapes observed for $\sigma/m_{\chi} \gtrsim 3$ cm$^{2}$/g \cite{1611.02716,1808.05695}. \item On galaxy cluster scales ($v_{i}\sim 1000$ km/s), the measurements of core densities from strong lensing gives the most strigent constraints \cite{1508.03339}, typically requiring cross-sections per unit of DM mass in the range $\sigma/m_{\chi} \lesssim 0.1-0.35$ cm$^{2}$/g \cite{arXiv:2012.06611,arXiv:2006.12515}.
-Additional constraints arise from the analyses of spatial offsets between DM and galaxies in merging clusters---most notably the Bullet Cluster---where the observed alignment yields $\sigma/m_{\chi} \leq 1.25 $ cm$^{2}$/g \cite{0704.0261}.
-Recent studies have further tightened these constraints to $\sigma/m_{\chi} \lesssim 0.2-0.5$ cm$^{2}$/g \cite{1503.07675,1712.06602,1812.06981}. \end{itemize}
+For low surface brightness (LSB) galaxies, which are DM dominated, SIDM can account for the diversity in rotation curve shapes observed for $\sigma/m_{\chi} \gtrsim 3$ cm$^{2}$/g \cite{1611.02716,1808.05695}. \item On galaxy cluster scales ($v_{i}\sim 1000$ km/s), the measurements of core densities from strong lensing gives the most stringent constraints \cite{arXiv:1508.03339}, typically requiring cross sections per unit of DM mass in the range $\sigma/m_{\chi} \lesssim 0.1-0.35$ cm$^{2}$/g \cite{arXiv:2012.06611,arXiv:2006.12515}.
+Additional constraints arise from the analyses of spatial offsets between DM and galaxies in merging clusters---most notably the Bullet Cluster---where the observed alignment yields $\sigma/m_{\chi} \leq 1.25 $ cm$^{2}$/g \cite{Randall:2008ppe}.
+Recent studies have further tightened these constraints to $\sigma/m_{\chi} \lesssim 0.2-0.5$ cm$^{2}$/g \cite{Harvey:2015hha,1712.06602,1812.06981}. \end{itemize}

-The phenomenology across these different scales has motivated the investigation of SIDM scenarios with a velocity-dependent cross-section, arising naturally from the exchange of a light mediator.
-In this case, the non-relativistic Born transfer cross-section~$\sigma_{T}= \int (1 - \cos{\theta^{*}})\, \frac{d\sigma}{d\Omega^{*}}\, d\Omega^{*}$ in the center-of-mass (CM) frame of the distinguishable 2-to-2 DM particle scatterings is given by \cite{arXiv:0911.0422}
+The phenomenology across these different scales has motivated the investigation of SIDM scenarios with a velocity-dependent cross section, arising naturally from the exchange of a light mediator.
+In this case, the non-relativistic Born transfer cross section~$\sigma_{T}= \int (1 - \cos{\theta^{*}})\, \frac{d\sigma}{d\Omega^{*}}\, d\Omega^{*}$ in the center-of-mass (CM) frame of the distinguishable 2-to-2 DM particle scatterings is given by \cite{arXiv:0911.0422}

 and applies to $\chi_{1}\chi_{2} \to \chi_{1}\chi_{2}$, $S_{1}S_{2} \to S_{1}S_{2}$, $\tilde{\chi}_{1}\tilde{\chi}_{2} \to \tilde{\chi}_{1}\tilde{\chi}_{2}$, and $\tilde{S}_{1}\tilde{S}_{2} \to \tilde{S}_{1}\tilde{S}_{2}$.
 Here, $\mu = m_{1}m_{2}/(m_{1} + m_{2})$ is the reduced mass, $a_{j} = g_{j}, y_{j}, \tilde{y}_{j}, A_{j}/(2m_{j}),$ or $ \tilde{A}_{j}/(2m_{j})$, depending on the DM candidate/mediator, and $|\vec{v}_{i}|=v_i$ is the relative initial velocity.